anz-bank/sysl/docs/website/content/docs/commands/_index.md

 Optional flags:
       --help                  Show context-sensitive help (also try --help-long and --help-man).
       --version               Show application version.
-      --log="warn"            log level: [off,debug,info,warn,trace]
+      --log="warn"            log level: [warn,trace,off,debug,info]
   -v, --verbose               enable verbose logging
       --root=ROOT             sysl root directory for input model file.
-If root is not found, the module directory becomes the root, but the module can not import with absolute paths (or imports must be relative).
+If root is not found, the module directory becomes the root, but the module can not import with absolute paths
+                              (or imports must be relative).
   -p, --package=PACKAGE       name of the sysl package to define in sysl model.
   -o, --output="output.sysl"  output filename
   -f, --format=auto           format of the input filename, options: [auto, grammar, openapi, swagger, xsd]